ayonli/better-sqlite-pool/README.md

     - `fileMustExist` Default is `false`.
     - `max` Max connections in the pool, default is `5`.

-    If this argument is set to a boolean, it's equivalent to `readonly`, if set to a number, it's equivalent to `max`.
+    If this argument is set to a `boolean`, it's equivalent to `readonly`, if set to a number, it's equivalent to `max`.

 ### `pool.acquire(): Promise<Database>`